Toward Efficient Polynomial Preconditioning for GMRES: Comparison to FGMRES

 \subsection{Polynomial preconditioning with the polynomial changed for each cycle}

 We now introduce a new variation of PP-GMRES where the polynomial is changed every time GMRES restarts.
 We recompute the polynomial at the start of each GMRES cycle using the current residual vector as the starting vector for the polynomial computation.
-This is contrary to our advice in Subsection \ref{Sec:StartVec} which demonstrated that such polynomials can be wildly skewed.
-However, the following example demonstrates that this strategy can work well in some circumstances.
+This is contrary to our advice in Subsection \ref{Sec:StartVec}; however the strategy works well in the following example.
+We view this approach mainly as an interesting phenomenon, rather than as a competing method.

-{\it Example 10 (cont.)} Changing the polynomial for each cycle of PP-GMRES works surprisingly well for low degree polynomials but becomes more expensive for high degree polynomials; see Table \ref{Tab:FGMRESandChPoly}.
+{\it Example 12 (cont.)} Table \ref{Tab:FGMRESandChPoly} has columns labeled ChPoly where the polynomial is changed for each cycle of PP-GMRES.
+This works surprisingly well for low degree polynomials, but becomes more expensive for high degree polynomials.
 For low degree polynomials, the `changing polynomial' method needs far less iterations than FGMRES.
 We suspect that this is because even though FGMRES changes polynomials more frequently, it is focused on solving a particular linear equations problem instead of the overall problem.
 Even though the changing polynomial method struggles for high degree polynomials, it still stays ahead of FGMRES in solve time.
 Ultimately its fastest time does not match that of regular PP-GMRES.
-Changing the polynomial for PP-GMRES loses its advantage for high degrees because if a residual vector is skewed at the beginning of a cycle, then the polynomial for the preconditioning is skewed and less effective.
+Changing the polynomial for PP-GMRES loses its advantage for high degrees, because if a residual vector is skewed at the beginning of a cycle, meaning some eigencomponents are much larger than others, then the polynomial for the preconditioning is skewed and less effective.
 For low degree polynomials, a skewed polynomial is used for fewer matrix-vector products and is quickly replaced by another polynomial that can compensate for the previous one.

-There are some situations where low degree polynomials work better than high degrees, such as when a problem is not very difficult or the polynomial is composed with an effective standard preconditioner.
-Also, for some problems, high degrees could be unstable.
-This is true in Example 2, where there is an indefinite spectrum with outstanding eigenvalues.
-For these problems, PP-GMRES with changing polynomials may be more effective than the alternatives.